Mindera/swift-style-guide/README.markdown

 When referring to methods in prose, being unambiguous is critical.
 To refer to a method name, use the simplest form possible.

-1. Write the method name with no parameters.  **Example:** Next, you need to call the method `addTarget`.
+1. Write the method name with no parameters.  **Example:** Next, you need to call `addTarget`.
-2. Write the method name with argument labels.  **Example:** Next, you need to call the method `addTarget(_:action:)`.
+2. Write the method name with argument labels.  **Example:** Next, you need to call `addTarget(_:action:)`.
-3. Write the full method name with argument labels and types. **Example:** Next, you need to call the method `addTarget(_: Any?, action: Selector?)`.
+3. Write the full method name with argument labels and types. **Example:** Next, you need to call `addTarget(_: Any?, action: Selector?)`.

 For the above example using `UIGestureRecognizer`, 1 is unambiguous and preferred.

 **Pro Tip:** You can use Xcode's jump bar to lookup methods with argument labels.
+If you’re particularly good at mashing lots of keys simultaneously, put the cursor in the method name and press **Shift-Control-Option-Command-C** (all 4 modifier keys) and Xcode will kindly put the signature on your clipboard.

 ![Methods in Xcode jump bar](screens/xcode-jump-bar.png)

 ### Class Prefixes

-Swift types are automatically namespaced by the module that contains them and you should not add a class prefix such as RW.
+Swift types are automatically namespaced by the module that contains them and you should not add a class prefix such as MND.
 If two names from different modules collide you can disambiguate by prefixing the type name with the module name.
 However, only specify the module name when there is possibility for confusion which should be rare.

 ```swift
 import SomeModule